dapr/docs/howto/trigger-app-with-input-binding/Readme.md

 This is ideal for event-driven processing, data pipeplines or just generally reacting to events and doing further processing.

+Dapr bindings allow you to:

+* Receive events without bringins in specific SDKs or libraries
+* Replace bindings without changing code
+* Focus on business logic and not the event source implementation

 For more info on bindings, visit [this](../concepts/bindings/bindings.md) link.<br>
 For a complete sample showing bindings, visit this [link](<PLACEHOLDER>).